 - SharePoint: Sync files from SharePoint to Beekeeper’s Document Library

-- Innovation partnership and integration with up-and-coming checklist tool, Lua
+- Innovation partnership and integration

 - Operational checklists and workflows with Checkproof